bochf/discrete/homework3/answers.md

 $$a_1, a_2, \cdots, a_{55}\tag{1}$$
 $$a_1+9, a_2+9, \cdots, a_{55}+9\tag{2}$$
 The 110 number in (1) and (2) have possible values from 1 to 109.
-By the second form of the Pigeonhole Priciple, two of the numbers must coincide.
+By the second form of the Pigeonhole Principle, two of the numbers must coincide.
 We cannot have two of (1) or two of (2) identical; thus some number in (1) is equal to some number in (2).
 Therefore, $a_i-a_j=9$ for some $i$ and $j$, as desired.

 ---

 ### 5. Professor Euclid is paid every other week on Friday.
-Show that in some nomth, she is paid three times.
+Show that in some month, she is paid three times.

 ### SOLUTION
 There are $365/7=52$ weeks a year, if she is paid every other week on Friday, there are at least $52/2=26$ payments a year.
-If every month has less than 3 payments, then she can't be paid more than 24 times a year.
-So she is paid 3 time in some month.
+If every month has less than 3 payments, she can't be paid more than 24 times a year.
+So she is paid 3 times in some months.

 ---